 “DECEASED PLAYER OF THE MONTH”

-John Joseph Gran was known as Jack Gran when he joined West Herts as an amateur.
-He made his first appearance in a friendly in November 1895.
+John Joseph Gran was known as Jack Gran when he made his first appearance for West Herts in November 1895.

 He became a music hall entertainer.